 Government-wide Financial Statements - The government-wide financial statements include the District's statement of net position, the Foundation's statement of financial position and a statement of activities for the District and the Foundation.
 These statements report financial information on all the non-fiduciary activities of the District and its component unit.
 The effect of interfund activity has been removed from these statements.
-The primary government and the discretely presented component unit are presented separately within these financial statements with the focus on the primary government.
-Individual funds are not displayed, and the statements report governmental activities, generally supported by taxes and District general revenues.
+The primary government and the discretely presented component unit are presented separately within these financial statements report governmental activities, generally supported by taxes and District general revenues.
 The District does not have any business-type activities, which rely to a significant extent on fees and charges for support.